-The capacitor voltage rating for electrolytic capacitors must be at least 1.5 times greater than the output voltage, and often require much higher voltage ratings to satisfy the low ESR requirements for low output ripple voltage.
+The capacitor voltage rating for electrolytic capacitors must be at least 1.5 times greater than the output voltage, and often much higher voltage ratings are required to satisfy the low ESR requirements for low output ripple voltage

 For a 5-V output, a capacitor voltage rating at least 7.5 V or more is required.
-But, in this example, even a low ESR, switching grade, 120- μ F, 10-V aluminum electrolytic capacitor would exhibit approximately $400~\text{m}\Omega$ of ESR (see Figure 35).
+But, in this example, even a low ESR, switching grade, 220- μF , 10-V aluminum electrolytic capacitor would exhibit approximately 225 m Ω of ESR (see the curve in Figure 32 for the ESR vs voltage rating).
 This amount of ESR would result in relatively high output ripple voltage.
 To reduce the ripple to 1% of the output voltage, or less, a capacitor with a higher voltage rating (lower ESR) must be selected.
-A 16-V or 25-V capacitor will reduce the ripple voltage by approximately half.
+A 16-V or 25-V capacitor reduces the ripple voltage by approximately half.